jlox/apfinal/README.md

  _____________________________________________

- At first, Jeanne and I decided to create an ASCII-based pokemon clone within the terminal, but later decided to
+ At first, Jeanne and I decided to create an ASCII-based pokemon clone within the terminal, but later decided to use gui.

+COMPILE AND RUN guimon.java !

   ___________________________________________